 - What makes a great leader?

 - How do our senses help us understand the world?

 - What can art teach us about culture?

 - How do humans affect their environment?

 The essential question should cover multiple curriculum outcomes, and allow for multiple learning paths for students to take.
-The question should be flexible and inspire student curiosity.
-Further questions should be asked by students, and they should feel motivated to explore them in-depth.
+Moreover, the question should be flexible and inspire student curiosity.
+Students should ask further questions with the intention to explore them in-depth.

-Once an essential question is chosen, the teacher’s job is to facilitate students in discovering the answers.
+Once an essential question is chosen, teachers facilitate the process of student discovery.
 To some degree, it is important to plan milestones for students, set goals with them, and provide some structure; this can be achieved through anchor charts to keep students on track, reflection journals so that students can record their progress, and also through regular meetings with students to check on their learning and unpack new knowledge and questions.

 Some of the benefits of inquiry-based learning include: